 Snowmobiles and snowcoaches differ in size of vehicle and group size.
-They therefore elicit different intensities and amounts of responses from bison and elk.
-Based on recent behavioral monitoring data and modeling, it appears that snowmobiles are more likely to elicit a visible behavioral response from bison or elk (vigilance or movement), but that snowcoaches elicit stronger levels of behavioral responses, such as movement or flight.
-The use of snowcoaches can reduce the total number of OSVs in the park on a daily basis, but has a higher likelihood of initiating a movement response by bison and elk.
+They therefore elicit different intensity and amount of responses from bison and elk.
+Based on recent behavioral monitoring data and modeling, it appears that snowmobiles are more likely to elicit any visible behavioral response from bison or elk (vigilance or movement), but that snowcoaches elicit stronger levels of behavioral responses, such as movement or flight.
+Use of snowcoaches can reduce the total number of OSVs in the park on a daily basis, but have a higher likelihood of initiating a movement response by bison and elk.